aprk05/Project3Repo/README.md

 - 📤 **Contribute** to the community
 - 💬 **Engage** through active discussions

-Our aim is to enhance collective learning and knowledge sharing.
+The aim is to enhance collective learning and knowledge sharing.

 ---